10 Things to Know Before Visiting Los Angeles

 As a tourist Los Angeles is a safe place to visit and you are unlikely to encounter and problems in the main tourists spots like Hollywood and Venice Beach.
 The chances of you hanging around some of the more dangerous neighbourhoods is unlikely.
 There are lots of homeless people in Los Angeles, this might seem like a shock if you are not aware of this, the situation is heartbreaking.

-Los Angeles is an amazing city, just do lots of planning in advance and you will be sure to enjoy the highlights.
+Los Angeles is one of the best cities to visit in the United States, just do lots of planning in advance and you will be sure to enjoy the highlights.

 If you have any tips for first time visitors to LA let us know in the comments section below.